Pradus7/simple-TCG/README.md

 # Upcoming features:
 - Game provides a turn based system that alternates between p1 and p2
-- Game adds 1 max energy to each player at the beginning of their respective turns and refills their energy
+- Game adds 1 max energy up to 10 to each player at the beginning of their respective turns and refills their energy
 - Cards cost energy to play and cannot be played unless player has sufficient energy
 - Cards can only attack once per turn
 - Game has win condition of depleting the other player's health
+- Players draw cards from deck into hand at the beginning of a game
+- Player draw a card from deck into hand at the beginning of a turn
+- Game turns can be ended by the player
+- Player can forfeit the game

 # Possible features:
 - Cards have skills that change how cards interact with each other